kenn9j/salty-duck/README.md

     ---
     # some examples here
     # https://github.com/nodeca/js-yaml/blob/master/examples/sample_document.yml
-      seasonings: #optional, holds a list of helpers to be loaded
+      seasonings: #optional, a list of default helpers to be loaded
+        - webdriver
-        - wd
+        - api
-        - mssql
+        - db
+        - ./my/special/one # to ad your own seasoning
       environments:
-        common: #these settings used on all envrionments
+        common: #these settings used on all environments
           dbConfig:
-            user: ""
+            user: john
-            password: ""
+            password: jane
-            server: ""
+            server: ourDbServer
-            database: ""
+            database: someDb
             port: 1433
             options:
               encrypt: false